 It might also be interesting to examine the meaning of Jesus’ personal name.
 Like the names “Joshua” and “Isaiah,” Jesus’ name literally means “Jehovah is salvation”!

-Another interesting example of the "title confusion trick" frequently used by anti-Watchtower trinitarians is the use of "First and Last" at Is.
-44:6 and Rev. 1:17.
-(Actually you might prefer to call this a "description-confusion trick" since Jehovah calls himself Protos kai ego meta tauta - "First and I [am] hereafter" - Septuagint, Is.
-44:6; whereas Jesus calls himself ho protos kai ho eskatos - "The First and the last" - somewhat similar descriptions but much different wording or title.
+Another interesting example of the “title confusion trick” frequently used by anti-Watchtower trinitarians is the use of “First and Last” at Is.
+44:6; 48:12; and Rev. 1:17.
+(Actually you might prefer to call this a “description-confusion trick” since Jehovah calls himself Protos kai ego meta tauta - “First and I [am] hereafter” - Septuagint, Is.
+44:6; AND Protos kai ego eimi eis ton aiona - I am the first and I am into the ages" - Septuagint.
+Is.
+48:12.
+Whereas Jesus calls himself ho protos kai ho eskatos - “The first and the last” - somewhat similar descriptions but much different wording and therefore not titles.
+(We also find that actual titles, like personal names, are capitalized in English translation.
+But notice how 'first and last', unlike 'Alpha and Omega,' for example, are not capitaized in most Bible translations.)

 The trinitarian “proof” goes like this: “since only one can be first (and last), and since Jehovah is ‘first’ (and ‘last’) and Jesus is also ‘first’ (and ‘last’), then they must both be the same one!”
 Therefore, they say, Jesus must be Jehovah!